-Join Scott Simpson for an in-depth discussion in this video Creating a basic Bash script, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Creating a basic Bash script, part of Learning Bash Scripting.

 Frequently, if you're creating or editing a Bash script, you'll be doing so in a terminal window.
 I'm using the nano editor here on my system, and I'll create a file by typing nano my.sh.
 The .sh on the end, signifies that it's a shell script.
 And of course, we'll want to put the shebang line in first.
 Next, I'll add a comment to describe what the script does.
 It's a good practice to document things as you write them, so you're not faced with coming back months or years later and trying to figure out what a script is for.
 At this point, we're ready to write something that does something.